 – Sonia Sotomayor

 ARE YOU READY TO SERVE YOUR COMMUNITY?
 APÚNTESE!

 Join our Latine revolution to provide no-cost services to uninsured Latine persons and families.

 Multilingual clinicians-in-training and post-doctoral candidates who are fully fluent in Spanish and who meet the academic criteria for a clinical training opportunity at La Cocina are welcome to apply to La Cocina’s Applied Liberation Psychology and Latine Mental Healthcare clinical training programs.
 All masters, Ph.D., and post-doctoral training positions open in March, and recruitment closes at the end of April.
-Please apply for internship and externship training and for postdoctoral fellowship opportunities by completing La Cocina’s Online Clinical Trainee Application.
-Be sure to include your Curriculum Vitae (CV) when prompted for upload in the application form.
+Please apply for internship and externship training and postdoctoral fellowship opportunities by completing La Cocina’s Online Clinical Trainee Application.
+Be sure to include your Curriculum Vitae (CV) in the application form when prompted to upload.
 All clinical training positions available at La Cocina offer hourly pay for trainees’ time and contributions.
 La Cocina’s 2023-2024 clinical training programs begin June 19, 2023, and conclude May 31, 2024.

 MASTERS, PSY.D., AND PH.D.
 LEVEL TRAINING POSITIONS